-11. She has danced on some tables while her children stand by holding her purse.
+11. At OSU Mom’s weekends, she danced on tables while her children stood by holding her purse.

 12. She doesn’t like injustice for any person.

-13. When she first meets people she doesn't say, "It's nice to meet you."
-She says, "I'm glad to know you."
-And she is!
+13. When she first meets people she doesn’t say, “It’s nice to meet you.”
+She says, “I’m glad to know you.”
+And she means it!

 14. She still cooks dinner for “the seniors” at church.